simonmichael/hledger_site/src/faq.md

 `hledger print` reproduces transactions, but it discards directives.
 The output will normally be a valid journal, but it can have a different meaning or even be unparseable due to:

-1. Loss of decimal-mark directives which declare files' decimal mark, which could disrupt number parsing.
+1. Loss of `decimal-mark` directives, which could disrupt number parsing.
-2. Loss of commodity directives which declare commodities' display precision, which could disrupt transaction balancing.
+2. Loss of `commodity` directives declaring display precisions, which could disrupt transaction balancing.
-3. Loss of account directives which declare accounts' types.
+3. Loss of `account` directives declaring accounts' types, which could alter reports.
 4. Balance assertions which break because you have excluded transactions they depend on.

 Work arounds: